JahnTech Package Manager for webMethods Integration

 Scope:

-pkg : Single package repo (may contain additional packages, e.g. for testing, sample)
+pkg : Single package repo (may contain additional packages, e.g. for testing, samples, etc.)

 app : Multiple packages that together make an application